alisherif98/Informatica_DEI_Data_Processor_Optimization/README.md

 ```

 ## How to Run
-1. Update **database connection details** in `data_processing.sql` and execute the script.
+1. Ensure the **database connection details** are configured correctly.
-2. Modify `process_batches.ps1` with correct paths and parameters.
+2. Modify `process_batches.ps1` with appropriate paths and credentials.
+3. Place `Total_Rows.txt` in the correct directory with the total row count.
-3. Run the PowerShell script:
+4. Execute the PowerShell script:
    ```powershell
    ./process_batches.ps1
    ```
-4. The final merged XML file will be available in the `output/` directory.
+5. After successful execution, the final merged XML will be available in `DP_OUTPUT/Final_Out_DP.xml`.

 ## Future Enhancements
 - Implement **parallel processing** for faster execution.